 Not all pull-ups are the same—they vary depending on the brand.
 Some are more absorbent than others, which may be great for nighttime.

-Diapers have varied sizes, ranging from 1 to 6.
+Diapers have varied sizes, ranging usually from 1 to 6, and only few diaper brands like Parent's Choice and Honest Diapers are available in size 7.
 These sizes are based on baby weight.
 For instance, a size one diaper is meant for kids between 8 and 14lbs.
 The largest diaper, size six, is meant for kids with more than 35lbs weight.

 Pull-ups also have varied sizes.
 However, their size classification is similar to that of clothes.
 Each pull-up size has a specific weight recommendation.
 Unlike diapers, pull-ups are larger, hence not best-suited for infants.
 Below is how pull-ups classify different sizes.